xyderos/design-patterns-cpp/readme.md

 * Handlers in chain or responsibility can be commands, execute a lot of operations over the same context

+* Command and snapshot can work together to impement undo, commands do give orders and work on objects while snapshots change the state of the object

+* Command converts any operation into an object, parameters become fields, strategy describes different ways of doing a thing, swapping methods based on context

 * Prototype can be used to store state or history

+* Combine with an iterator to work over multiple objects